Riechie19/predicting-earthquake-damage-grade/README.md

 Specifically, the label-encoded original dataset yielded the best results for the LightGBM model.
 We hypothesize that this higher performance is due to each feature's significant contribution to predicting damage grade and the ordinal nature of the categorical features, making label encoding the more appropriate choice for this dataset.
+These results are thoroughly documented in this [paper](https://drive.google.com/file/d/1ISDvR6NVuFnQZDTDmHZFmWBJ7J_CU98I/view?usp=sharing).